victorian-socialists/civicrm-stripe/docs/install.md

 ## Configuration

 ### Stripe
 Create an API key by logging in to your Stripe dashboard and selecting [API keys](https://dashboard.stripe.com/account/apikeys) from the left navigation.
-You can use the standard key, or you can click "Create rrestricted key" to have a more limited key.
+You can use the standard key, or you can click "Create restricted key" to have a more limited key.
 Example key restrictions are listed below.

 ### CiviCRM
 All configuration is in the standard Payment Processors settings area in CiviCRM admin (**Administer menu » System Settings » Payment Processors**).